-For information on the development of casualty frequencies and trends please consult the Erso Traffic Safety Basic Fact on Pedestrians, 2015 and the Erso Traffic Safety Basic Fact on Cyclists, 2015 on the Data section of the ERSO web site.
+For information on the development of casualty frequencies and trends please consult the ERSO Traffic Safety Basic Fact on Pedestrians, 2017 and the ERSO Traffic Safety Basic Fact on Cyclists, 2017 at the ERSO web site.

 Unprotected road users

 Walking and cycling are transport modes where relatively unprotected road users interact with traffic of high speed and mass.
 Pedestrians and cyclists are vulnerable road users and suffer the most severe consequences in collisions with other road users, since they are unprotected against the speed and mass of the other party.
 Collisions in which they cause injury to others are very rare.